 - The power structures that exist within your company

-- How behaviors and routines are formed
+- How behaviours and routines are formed

 - How the various elements of your company shape the employee and client experience